leonidesfernando/cypress-test-software/README.md

 >
 >## Run
 >
-> As we have spec to run the normal way, in parallel mode and _Cucumber's_ features.
+> As we have spec to run the normal way, only smoke tests, all in parallel mode or _Cucumber's_ features.
 For each case, we'll need some paramters to run.
 >
 > - If you desire open the Cypress and choose the project and each spec to run:
 >   - `cypress --config-file config/cypress.config.js`